 There are a variety of tools websites can use for user comments on blog posts and other content.
 Facebook has offered an option for years, and there have always been pros and cons of using its solution.
 The company held its annual f8 developer conference this week, and introduced some changes.
 There are still pros and cons, but there are new ones to consider.

-Facebook launched an update to its Comments plugin with what it calls “a cleaner design to make the plugin compatible with more sites and optimized for mobile.”
+Facebook launched an update to its Comments plugin with what it calls “a cleaner design to make the plugin compatible with more sites and optimised for mobile.”
 It also comes with a new moderation tool with better spam filtering.

 The really interesting part, however, is that there’s a new feature that syncs comments between content on your website and that same content as shared on your Facebook page.
 This particular feature is in beta, but could be the one that truly makes the plugin a better option for business websites.